Jono Dean

-Jonathon Robert Dean (born 23 June 1984 in Bathurst, New South Wales) is an Australian former cricketer and current head coach of the ACT Meteors.
+Jonathon Robert Dean (born 23 June 1984 in Bathurst, New South Wales) is an Australian former cricketer and former head coach of the ACT Meteors.
 He was a right-handed batsman.

 Cricket career

 Early career

 Having been raised in his home town of Bathurst, Dean later lived in Sydney, where he played grade cricket for St George and represented the state of New South Wales at under-19 level.
 Despite this, he stopped playing cricket for several years before moving to Canberra when he was 23.
 In Canberra, after a chance meeting with ACT Comets player Adam Heading in a pub, he got back into cricket with Queanbeyan.

 Dean became captain of the Canberra Comets, with whom he began his professional cricketing career.
 In the 2011–12 and 2012–13 seasons he was in squads with the Perth Scorchers and Melbourne Renegades respectively, both teams that play in the Australian national Twenty20 competition the Big Bash League, but he did not play for either side.

 Dean was selected in the Prime Minister's XI game against the West Indies first at Manuka Oval in January 2013.
 Opening, he scored 51 runs off 38 balls.
 Four days later he scored 300 not out in a match for Queanbeyan, hitting 17 sixes and 21 fours in his innings.
 This was the second-highest grade cricket score of all time in the Australian Capital Territory.
 After this he started to attract more attention from professional cricket teams.